FlixzySus/BelialsGateway/readme.md

 # Belial’s Gateway (Diablo IV — QQT Script)

-> Auto‑travel and path walker from **Tarsarak → Belial portal → Altar Room**, with optional explorer assistance and automatic Bosser handoff.
+> Auto‑tp and path walker from **Tarsarak → Belial portal → Altar Room**, with optional explorer assistance and automatic Bosser handoff.

 ## Overview
 Belial’s Gateway is a QQT Lua script that: